clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 Torag laughed at the notion.
 Up until this point, I honestly thought he was fey.
 But no, he’s a mortal that is stuck in the form of a minotaur and nothing more.
 He and Briar have always had a strange animosity towards each other, but it seemed much more playful now.
 He suggested (and Briar agreed) that my learning would be well spent in learning the lore of the Emerald Isles, its history, its pantheon, and the like.
 So, now I have teachers!
 Briar and Clio will teach me Sylvan, and Torag will help with history lessons!

 Actaeon and Clio came back in.
 Clio looked sullen and told us she would vote for the Forge as well.
 She did not say why, but that Actaeon needed some time before he would be prepared to go to the Necropolis.
 Our plans were made.
 At dawn, we would make our way south towards the Obsidian Sierras.
 Torag and Actaeon had the directions to it.
-Our next task was to relight the Mithril Forge.
+Our next task was to relight the Mithral Forge.

 Shadow was frustrated.
 He had cast his vote to go to the Necropolis and was unhappy with the consensus.
 So he had decided to go to the river and catch some fish.
 That seemed to me like a great way for our group to bond together!
 Clio and Briar were about to leave for the vineyard, but I asked them and everyone else to come with us down by the river and join us for some fishing.
 Neither Briar nor Clio ate meat, but I think they have grown closer to our group.
 They happily accepted the invitation.